Space is big, really big. So big in fact that if Faster-Than-Light Travel

 - Alien Legacy starts with the seedship UNS Calypso arriving to the Beta Caeli system after traveling for many thousands of years (according to some calculations).
 The crew has been on ice this whole time.
 You start with only a small portion of the colonists with the remaining ones still frozen due to lack of livable space and resources.
 As you build up your planetside colonies and ship colonists from the Calypso, more are awoken.
 A random even may happen that will kill the still-frozen colonists due to a malfunction if you're too slow in waking them up.
 Imagine the colonists' surprise when they found out that another seedship (launched 16 years later) beat them to the punch by 21 years thanks to advances in fusion.

 - Halo doesn't have large-scale dedicated sleeper ships, but most ships have cryogenic stasis.
-Master Chief begins the first game awakening from fugue and ends the last game going into a stasis pod.
+Master Chief begins the first game awakening from fugue and ends the third game going into a stasis pod.

 - In Live A Live's Science Fiction chapter, the crew of Cogito Ergosum spend most of the time in stasis, from which they wake up at the beginning of the chapter.